Mixture Model Auto-Encoders: Deep Clustering through Dictionary Learning: Mixture Model Auto-Encoders

 \section{Mixture Model Auto-Encoders}

-We now introduce our deep clustering framework, \textit{Mixture Model Auto-Encoders (MixMate)}.
-MixMate comprises three components -- the encoding, decoding, and attention modules -- each of which corresponds to a key term in Eq. \eqref{em}.
-Fig. \ref{fig:diagram} depicts the MixMate architecture.
+We now introduce our clustering framework, \textit{Mixture Model Auto-Encoders (MixMate)}.
+MixMate (depicted in Fig. \ref{fig:diagram}) has three main parts -- the encoding, decoding, and attention modules -- each of which corresponds to a key term in Eq. \eqref{em}.